 Over the past 18 years, Phoenix Thera-Lase Systems has taken non-invasive, high-powered, laser systems to a new level of positive patient outcomes and recovery.
 Based in Dallas, Texas, The Company operates a successful Rehabilitation Clinic, and has placed its therapeutic laser system in many variations of medical facilities.
 Phoenix Thera-Lase Systems now intends to build upon its years of experience in the medical industry throughout the U.S., and beyond.
 In essence, helping to lower pain and wound treatment costs, increase practice profitability, and enhance patient quality of life through innovative, class-leading capabilities.

-The high-end, health care laser therapy systems marketed and distributed are non-invasive, drug-free treatment solutions that provide relief from both acute and chronic pain, while accelerating wound healing, and simultaneously reducing inflammation related to soft-tissue injuries.
+The high-end, health care laser therapy systems marketed and distributed are non-invasive, drug-free treatment solutions that provides relief and accelerates wound healing, and simultaneously reduces inflammation related to soft-tissue injuries..
 The world medical community has embraced and validated non-invasive lasers as a major tool in health care, injury treatment, rehabilitation, recovery support and overall health maintenance.
 Optimized the effectiveness of this technology approach.
 The system and equipment have continuously evolved, as laser engines, fiber optics, power sources and delivery instruments have changed and improved along the way.

 To put that in perspective, this technology is a breakthrough therapeutic laser system that is hundreds of times more powerful than other systems, delivering up to five times the penetrating wavelength, covering 10 times the effective treatment area.